I had been living in Berlin for nearly six months when I had a bit of a kick in the nuts.

 Digging out my health insurance papers, I got outside to find my car battery was dead, which spiralled me further into sweaty panic.
 After a quick jump from a taxi, I was on my way to one of Berlin’s extremely clean, well-equipped university hospitals.
 With a mix of crappy German and average English, I awkwardly explained to the nurse what the issue was and joined a handful of other people in the emergency waiting room.
 A short time later I found my balls being fondled by a young doctor who covered my nuts in clear gel and examined the lump with an ultrasound.
 He seemed more nervous than me.

-I suddenly felt as if all my masculinity was essentially reduced to a few dangly bits between my legs, leaving me questioning what it really was that made me a man.
 My Google doctorate had furnished me with the possibility that this was probably cancer, and I’d probably lose a bollock.
 My doctor confirmed that I was most likely correct.
 A few minutes later, some more gel, an ultrasound, and more fondling, and his colleague concurred.
 Both of them asked if I’d had any complications when my balls dropped in childhood, but I could barely remember what I’d done last week, let alone whether one of my plums had struggled to drop when I was a kid.

 I resigned myself to the fact that this was happening, and for a moment I was oddly elevated, almost nonchalant.
 I felt I was lucky that I’d found it reasonably early, that I was in the best sturdy German hands, and that all of this was going to be totally fine.
 Testicular cancer has a relatively low chance of metastasis to your lymph glands, lungs, and brain—and even to the other testicle.
 Although there are no real preventative measures to guard against the disease, it is extremely curable, especially if caught early.
 Testicular Cancer Society figures put the success rate at over 95%.
 I felt pretty small and afraid for a moment, but in the grand scheme of horrible things happening in the world, if all I had to endure was losing one of my balls, things really weren’t that bad.